Vector bundles on Fano threefolds of genus 7 and Brill-Noether loci: Rank 2 stable sheaves on prime Fano threefolds

 We have thus proved that $T$ is of the form $\OO_L(a)$, for some $L \in \sH^0_1(Y)$, and for some integer $a$.
 Then $c_3(T)=c_3(F^{**})=1+2\,a$, so $a\geq 0$, see \cite[Proposition 2.6]{hartshorne:stable-reflexive}.
 On the other hand we have seen $\HH^0(Y,T(-1))=0$, so $a \leq 0$.
 But then $T$ should be of the form $\OO_L$, a contradiction. \end{proof}

 By Theorem \ref{add-line} and Lemma \ref{M} we can pose the following.

-\begin{dfn} Choose a component $\Mo(m_g)$ of the moduli space $\Mo_Y(2,1,m_g)$ containing a sheaf $F$ satisfying the properties listed in Theorem \ref{riassunto-m}.
+\begin{dfn} Choose a component $\sH$ of $\sH^0_1(Y)$ containing a line $L$ such that $N_L\cong \OO_L\oplus\OO_L(-1)$.
+Choose a component $\Mo(m_g)$ of the moduli space $\Mo_Y(2,1,m_g)$ containing a sheaf $F$ satisfying the properties listed in Theorem \ref{riassunto-m}, with respect to some line contained in $\sH$.
 Then, for each $d\geq m_g+1$, we recursively define $\No(d)$ as the set of non-reflexive sheaves fitting as kernel in an exact sequence of the form \eqref{defEd}, with $\f_{d-1} \in \Mo(d-1)$, and $\Mo(d)$ as the component of the moduli scheme $\Mo_Y(2,1,d)$ containing $\No(d)$.
 In view of Theorem \ref{add-line} the component $\Mo(d)$ is generically smooth of dimension $2d-g-2$ and contains $\No(d)$ as an irreducible divisor. \end{dfn}

+\begin{rmk} Note that the previous definition may depend on several choices.
+Indeed, there might exist several different components $\No(d)$ and the results we prove hold for each of them. \end{rmk}

 \begin{rmk} Making use of Theorem \ref{add-line}, it is possible to classify all ACM bundles of rank $2$ and $c_1=1$ on smooth non-hyperelliptic ordinary prime Fano threefolds.
 We refer to \cite{brambilla-faenzi:ACM} for a complete investigation. \end{rmk}